BlaT2512/HydroSoil/README.md

 - Basic layout of most settings pages and the main settings page
 - Header bar showing current local time in top-left corner and zone/WiFi status in top-right corner
 - Menu bar allowing easy navigation between pages
+- Automatic Updates - Detection of new release of hydrOS from Github and downloading required files and installing them
 #### Known Issues:
 - Settings pages currently do not work, the UI has only been created at the moment
 - Multiple fatal errors occur when WiFi network is not connected